 Tent camp & Guest House while Trekking

 Trip SeasonsApril to October

 Best MonthsApril, May, June, July, August, September, October

 Not RecommendJanuary, February, December

 Prices & Dates

-Tier priced (per person in US$) based on number of participants and type of hotels.
+Tier priced (per person in US$) based on the number of participants and type of hotels.

 Using 4 Star Deluxe Hotel in Kathmandu/Pokhara.

 To offer the lowest possible cost, our trips are tier priced according to the number of members on the trip.
 Costs are based on double occupancy.
 If you wish to have a single room, you must pay the single supplement fee.
 If you are willing to share accommodations, we will match you with a roommate if one is available.
 If we cannot match you with a roommate, the single supplement will apply.